Max17777/onlybundlr/README.md

 ## How To Submit Your Work

-Once you're done, [upload your project to GitHub](https://docs.github.com/en/get-started/quickstart/hello-world) and [set it up to preview on Vercel.](https://vercel.com/docs/concepts/get-started/deploy).
-Both GitHub and Vercel are free to use, and represent the best way to start building your portfolio as a developer.
+Once you're done, [upload your project to GitHub](https://docs.github.com/en/get-started/quickstart/hello-world) and [set it up to preview on Vercel.](https://vercel.com/docs/concepts/get-started/deploy) Both GitHub and Vercel are free to use, and represent the best way to start building your portfolio as a developer.

 Finally, share your work on Twitter with the hashtags `#Bundlr` and `#BundlrDeveloperQuests`, and [submit to us via this form.](https://forms.gle/BHP2UgmDqw1hPDZy5)

-Every week, we'll review submissions and whitelist projects that completed at least one challenge for a free-mint NFT.
+Starting the first week of May, 2023 and then every week after, we'll review submissions and whitelist successful submissions for a free-mint NFT.